Babzyadamu/Salary-Prediction-Uisng-Excel/README.md

 # Recommendation

  - It is important to note that the linear regression model assumes a linear relationship between years of experience and salary.
 Other factors not included in the model, such as education, job performance, or industry-specific factors, may also impact salaries.
 Therefore, while the model provides a useful starting point, it should not be considered as the sole determinant of salary decisions.

+To all new and upcoming data analysts, I hope you find these useful.
+Don't forget to follow me on my [Github](https://github.com/Babzyadamu/) and [Linkedin](https://www.linkedin.com/in/ahmed-adamu-0b63b9a5)